Robin Williams

 Robin Williams as President Roosevelt

-He played out his last roles in The Big Wedding, co-starring with Robert De Niro and Susan Sarandon, in the social drama The Butler and in the drama The Face of Love, where he played the role of a widower trying to find the will to live again.
+His final roles included The Big Wedding, co-starring with Robert De Niro and Susan Sarandon, in the social drama The Butler and in the drama The Face of Love, where he played the role of a widower trying to find the will to live again.
 He shared the set with Annette Bening and Ed Harris.

 Robin Williams's personal life

 During his time at Juilliard, the actor met model Valerie Velardi, to whom he got married in 1978.
-10 years after, they got divorced following Valerie’s initiative, who refused to put up with her husband’s alcoholism and drug abuse.
+Ten years later, they divorced at Valerie's initiative – she could no longer tolerate her husband's alcoholism and drug abuse.
 They had a son named Zachary.

 Valerie Velardi and Robin Williams